Ezs377/Programming-notes/Game modding.md

 - Kuai dagger: Complete the bounty challenge, which consists of the usual timed parkour challenge.
 However, it's notoriously difficult, especially since grappling hook is not allowed, yet there's a part where you have to get onto an apartment roof.
 Also the bounty is started on top of the antenna of the antenna safe house, and you have to climb back up there if you fail (because it's not considered a challenge your position doesn't get reset during failure/success).
 It's possible normally, just need maxed out skill tree, memorize the path, and hope nothing goes wrong.
 Otherwise you could just edit the move speed of the player which I found helpful.
 - Fenrir: Complete the bounty challenge, which is to slice 3 heads off in one swing, and do this 30 times.
 Get a machete and give it the axe cut type + damage, then slash away at zombie crowds aiming for their heads.
 The Following DLC helps with this in the open fields.
 - Last Wish: Complete the bounty challenge, which is to land 2 headshots in one shot, and do it 30 times.
 I never got this cause it was too hard and there's really nothing to help except maybe editing the damage of weapons for additional penetration.
 But hitting headshots was hard enough, trying to line up two heads is near impossible.
 - Zaghnal: In the Prison DLC (which is free I believe) get to the end without using ranged weapons.
 I don't know exactly, but to be safe I went without guns and throwables in my inventory.
 The prison consists a building you need to navigate through, and at the end it is an arena of zombies where you face 2 waves of zombies.
 It is brutal normally, since you will need to face volatiles in the middle section, and a jacked-up demolisher at the end.
-You could also just modify weapon damage and kill everything in one shot lol.
+You could also just modify weapon damage and kill everything in one shot.